wp-plugins/imagements/readme.txt

 If you want to see a certain function in this plugin, please email me(the author) at williewonka341@gmail.com

 <b>newest update:</b>
+<u>version 1.2.5:</u>small bug fix, please update.<br>
-<u>version 1.2.4</u> I have identified a serieus plugin breaking bug wich occures with certain server settings. this is now fixed so that everyone can use this plugin!
+<u>version 1.2.4</u> I have identified a serieus plugin breaking bug wich occures with certain server settings. this is now fixed so that everyone can use this plugin!<br>
 <u>version 1.2.3:</u> when the admin changes the tag, the plugin will now update the comments too.
-Also fixed is the empty comment, if an user uploads an image without putting text in the comment, it will now show the image if the system is set to automatic tag.
+Also fixed is the empty comment, if an user uploads an image without putting text in the comment, it will now show the image if the system is set to automatic tag.<br>

 if you find any bugs, please mail me at williewonka341@gmail.com